 I’ve been eating Green Bean Casserole every Thanksgiving for as long as I can remember.
-Mom always made the famous version with canned cream of mushroom soup, canned green beans, and canned fried onions.
+Growing up, Mom made the famous version with canned cream of mushroom soup, canned green beans, and French fried onions.
 It was my absolute favorite thing to eat for the holiday.

 - 1/4 cup chopped white or yellow onion

-- 2 tablespoons flour
+- 2 tablespoons all-purpose flour

-- 1/4 cup chicken or vegetable broth
+- 1/4 cup vegetable or chicken stock/broth

-- 1 cup sour cream
+- 1 cup full-fat sour cream

 - 1/2 cup shredded cheddar cheese

 - Preheat oven to 350F.
-Have a 1.5-2 quart casserole dish ready.
+Have a 1 quart casserole dish ready.